Islamic State claims blast at Afghan intelligence agency in Kabul

 In Kabul, security officials said the explosion was caused by a suicide bomber who approached the agency’s entrance on foot before blowing himself up.
 All the casualties reported were of civilian passersby.

-Najib Danish, a spokesman for the interior ministry, said at least five people had been killed and two wounded.
+Najib Danish, a spokesman for the interior ministry, said at least five people were killed and two wounded.

+U.S. President Donald Trump has been briefed on the attack, White House Press Secretary Sarah Sanders said.

 Islamic State’s local affiliate, which first appeared in eastern Afghanistan near the border with Pakistan in early 2015, has become increasingly active and has claimed several recent suicide attacks in Kabul.